fbpx

 White Truffles

 White truffles are rarer than other truffles, which, along with a distinct umami flavor, makes them highly desirable.
 White truffles have a delicate taste, which is why they’re rarely cooked.
-Instead, you’ll find them shaved on top of dishes or infused into oil or butter.
+Instead, you’ll find them shaved on dishes or infused into oil or butter.

 What will you order first when you visit Italy’s Piedmont region?
 Comment below and let us know which dish—or dishes—you’re most excited to try!